MyGet/MyGetDocs/Docs.Site/Docs/Reference/Package-Sources.markdown

 Enabling both options will ensure that the MyGet feed is always up-to-date with the packages you are consuming in your organization.

+### Feed proxying and authentication

+When the feed that is being proxied is a MyGet feed, we will impersonate the user against the upstream feed.
+When other credentials are required or the package source is not hosted on MyGet, credentials should be entered when defining the package source.

 ## Scenario - Automatically updating packages from upstream
 Sometimes it would be nice if we could automatically update packages on our feed that originate from upstream package sources.
 When adding or editing a package source, we can enable this behaviour per package source, as well as an interval when MyGet should check for updates.